BrightcoveOS/android-player-samples/BrightcoveExoPlayer-Samples/README.md

 The BrightcoveExoPlayer integration requires:
 * Android version 4.1 and above (API level 16 and up)

-The BrightcoveExoPlayer integration is currently developed with Android Studio and Gradle.
+The BrightcoveExoPlayer integration is currently developed with:
+* Android Studio 1.1.0
+* Gradle 2.2.1

 Eclipse is not officially supported.
-Android Studio version 1.0 and up has been tested and is supported.

 ## Installation